What is Difficulty Walking

 Ways to Manage Difficulty Walking

-- Keep a log if you have difficulty walking and what you are doing to manage it daily using a journal.
+- Keep a log if you have difficulty walking and what you are doing to manage it daily using the My STORITM app or a journal.

 - Take precautions to avoid falls.